Narendrapur: Commuters

 With the electrification of the railways, suburban traffic has grown tremendously since the 1960s.
 As of 2005-06, more than 1.7 million (17 lakhs) commuters use the Kolkata Suburban Railway system daily.
 After the partition of India, refugees from erstwhile East Pakistan and Bangladesh had a strong impact on the development of urban areas in the periphery of Kolkata.
 The new immigrants depended on Kolkata for their livelihood, thus increasing the number of commuters.
 Eastern Railway runs 1,272 EMU trains daily.

 Education

 Narendrapur Ramakrishna Mission Residential College, established in 1960, is affiliated with the University of Calcutta.
 It offers honours courses in Bengali, English, Sanskrit, history, political science, philosophy, economics, geography, education, mathematics and accounting & finance, and general degree courses in arts, science, and commerce.

 Narendrapur Ramakrishna Mission Blind Boys Academy, established in 1965, is affiliated with the University of Calcutta and is recognised by the Rehabilitation Council of India.
 It specialises in education/ teacher education.
 It has a hostel, a computer centre and a playground.

 Narendrapur Ramakrishna Mission Vidyalaya is a Bengali-medium school for boys.
 It was established in 1958 and has facilities for teaching from class V to class XII.

+Ramakrishna Mission Industrial Training Centre is a government sponsored vocational training institute, founded in 1967, It is affiliated with the Directorate General of Employment and Training, New Delhi and West Bengal State Council of Vocational Education and Training.
+It provides skill based and technical education to rural and economically underpriviledged youths.